XoJIoDuJIHuK/nl2sql/README.md

 - Add roles so when one's constraints change, others are notified
 - Make LLM a coordinator that makes all plans sum up
 - Create architectural diagram

+- Products may be produced in advance and stored in storage for later